jckuri/Addresses/README.md

 Only addresses within the allowed zip codes are saved.
 The other addresses are discarded.

-Click the address to save it.
+Click the recommended addresses to save them.

 Once saved, you can delete the address with the Backspace key.